The chromokinesin Kid (KIF22) forms a homodimer, moves processively along microtubules and transports double-stranded DNA

 Abstract

 During prometaphase in mitosis, chromosomes are pushed toward the spindle equator.
 The chromokinesin Kid, also known as KIF22, moves chromosomes along spindle microtubules during prometaphase.
-Kid has long been considered as a monomeric and non-processive motor, different from typical kinesins.
+Kid has long been considered a monomeric and non-processive motor, different from typical kinesins.
 In this study, we demonstrate that the full-length Kid forms a homodimer and moves processively along microtubules.
-A conserved coiled-coil domain within the stalk region of Kid is not only capable of homodimer formation, but is also required for the processivity of Kid.
+A conserved coiled-coil domain within the stalk region of Kid is sufficient for homodimer formation and is required for the processivity of Kid.
 Furthermore, the neck linker and coiled-coil domains of Kid could add processive activity to the motor domain of KIF1A, suggesting that Kid contains a functional neck linker and dimerization capability, a prerequisite for the processivity of kinesin motor domains.
-The full-length Kid, containing a helix-hairpin-helix domain, can transport double-strand DNA along microtubules in vitro.
-These findings collectively suggest the reclassification of Kid as a processive motor that transports DNA along microtubules.
+The full-length Kid, containing a helix-hairpin-helix domain, can transport double-stranded DNA along microtubules in vitro.
+Alphafold3 prediction suggests that the dimerization of Kid stabilizes the association with DNA.
+These findings collectively suggest the reclassification of Kid as a processive and dimeric motor that transports DNA along microtubules.

 Related articles